n1c0201/epic-heat/README.md

 # Epic-Heat
 An epic heating system for Computer Architecture and Operating Systems mid exam project

+Link to the report: [Link](https://www.overleaf.com/read/spkjdjjtztmz)

 <p align="center">
    <img width="300" height="300" src="https://user-images.githubusercontent.com/56817655/115108349-32250900-9f9a-11eb-93d3-794afd30ad1d.jpg">
 </p>
 <p align="center"><strong>The epic heat man</strong></p>

 ### Description:

-A verilog project that simulates a finite state machine for air conditioner.
+A Verilog project that simulates a finite state machine for air conditioner.
 It will output commands to heat/cool the room until the designated ambient temperature.
 After reaching the target temperature, it will idle until a certain threshold and start heating/cooling again until the designated temperature.
-Vice versa for cooling
+Vice versa for cooling.